-Data[#]3 has a Provider Code of Ethics and Conduct that sets out acceptable standards of conduct for our suppliers and vendors.
-Data[#]3 has also established an internal team referred to as GEAR (Governance, Ethics, Assurance and Risk) who take responsibility for providing advice and support to employees as well as manage compliance with internal standards.
+Data#3 has a Provider Code of Ethics and Conduct that sets out acceptable standards of conduct for our suppliers and vendors.
+Data#3 has also established an internal team referred to as GEAR (Governance, Ethics, Assurance and Risk) who take responsibility for providing advice and support to employees as well as manage compliance with internal and external standards.

-Code of conduct
+Code of conduct and Code of business ethics

-Data[#]3 has developed a code of conduct which reinforces Data[#]3's vision and values statements, this corporate governance statement and the terms and conditions of employment that apply to all employees.
-In relation to conduct, the guidelines require company personnel to behave with honestly and integrity and in a way that enhances the company's reputation.
-The guidelines also require company personnel who are aware of unethical conduct within Data[#]3 to report that conduct, which can be done anonymously.
-The code of conduct is available on Data[#]3's Investor Centre website: https://investor.data3.com/Investor-Centre/ and the vision and values statements are included on page 14.
+Data#3 has developed a code of conduct and code of business ethics which, together, reinforce Data#3's vision and values statements, this corporate governance statement and the terms and conditions of employment that apply to all employees.
+In relation to conduct, the codes require company personnel to behave with honestly and integrity and in a way that enhances the company's reputation.
+The codes also require company personnel who are aware of unethical conduct within Data#3 to report that conduct, which can be done anonymously.
+The code of conduct and code of business ethics are available on Data#3's Investor Centre website: https://investor.data3.com/Investor-Centre/